 We enjoyed a Salmon Bake for lunch and had ample time to explore the grounds, photograph the glacier and relax.
 Returning from the lodge to downtown Juneau is just as good as the flight out.
 This is an incredible day trip; don’t miss it.

-We were actually supposed to do this but unfortunately our trip was cancelled due to weather.
+We were actually supposed to do this but unfortunately, our trip was canceled due to weather.
 Insert sad face here.
 This adventure involves a helicopter ride onto the Mendenhall Glacier and a chance to learn how to run sled dogs.
 It’s classic Alaska and probably something you shouldn’t miss if the weather cooperates.

-Taking a floatplane from downtown Juneau, this 30 minute trip will land you in what the Tlingit people called the ‘fortress of bears’.
-The Pack Creek Sanctuary is the best places to view Brown Bears in Southeast Alaska.
+Taking a floatplane from downtown Juneau, this 30-minute trip will land you in what the Tlingit people called the ‘fortress of bears’.
+The Pack Creek Sanctuary is the best place to view Brown Bears in Southeast Alaska.
 If you want to see bears here, plan your trip between June and September.
 Book a bear viewing trip to Admiralty Island

 This 3.5-mile loop trail will give you glimpses of the East side of Mendenhall Glacier.
 While the Mendenhall Glacier visitors center sees thousands of cruise ship visitors a day, they rarely venture beyond the close by trails, meaning the forests and mountains beyond are virtually empty and a haven for hiking.